joek47/cybersecurity/index.md

 , i.e. browser blocker plug-in, sandbox the browser, run the broswer in VM to better secure the system.

 ### Sandbox
 Sandboxie is one sandbox application in Windows.
-Programs in the sandboxie can only modify the contents of the sandbox.
+It separate programs from the OS to prevent unwanted changes from happening to your data, and applications, therefore programs in Sandboxie can only modify the contents of the sandbox.
 The yellow border around the application window shows that the application is being sandboxed, adding another layer of defence in the system.

 ![sandbox 1](/images/sandbox1.png)